weidmueller/u-os-sdk-quickstart/README.md

     - *cmake <name of project\>*
     - *make <name of project\>*

-Now, your project binary for the repsective project is ready.
+Now, your project binary for the respective project is ready.

 ## Debugging on the target device: